Painting Laminate Flooring – Can It Be Done & Should It Be Done?

-We’re back with another instalment of Ask the Home Flooring Pros.
+We’re back with another installment of Ask the Home Flooring Pros.
 This week we address the question of painted floors.
 We’ve all seen some great results from painted wood floors but can you paint laminate floors?

 Laminate flooring doesn’t last forever, and when it starts to show wear and tear, the drop-off in its visual appeal can be steep and fast.
 Is painting a laminate floor an option?